-(5 credit, 2 lecture, 6 lab) Prerequisite: Admission to the nursing program

-This course introduces students to the basic human needs.
-Biophysical needs for safety, rest, comfort, mobility, elimination, nutrition, and hygiene are studied.
-Psychosocial needs for safety and security, love and belonging, self-esteem, and self-actualization are presented.
-The motivational tasks of aging with discussion of death, dving and the grieving process are studied.
+(5 credit, 2 lecture, 6 lab) Prerequisite Admission to the nursing program love and belonging, self-esceem, and self-actualization are presented.
+The motivational tasks of aging with discussion of death, dying and the grieving process are studied.
 Facilitating the client's adaptation through use of the nursing process is discussed with regard to the needs listed above.
 This course begins the student's socialization process into the nursing profession.
 Instruction includes lecture, campus lab and clinical lab.
 Directed learning provides students with the opportunity to apply course concepts in specific situations.
 Basic nursing skills are introduced in campus lab.
-Universal precautions and skills integrated with the basic needs of man are demonstrated and practiced.
+Universal precautions and skills integrated with the basic needs of human kind are demonstrated and practiced.